Industrial Internet of Things (IIoT)

 reward

 An instance of positive reinforcement given to an agent for carrying out a correct action in reinforcement learning.
-Rewards are used to train an artificial intelligence (AI) to produce correct actions in a simulated environment.
+Rewards are used to train artificial intelligence to produce correct actions in a simulated environment.

 simulated environment